1,000+ Opportunities

 Be in compliance with the Secretary of State.

-Based on current listing details, eligibility includes: Professional arts organizations with annual expenses under $1 million, based in Cook County, Illinois, that have completed at least one full fiscal year of operations and one full production season.
+Based on current listing details, eligibility includes: 501(c)(3) public charities or fiscally sponsored orgs with annual expenses under $1 million, producing primarily in Cook County, Illinois.
+Must have completed at least one full fiscal year and one full production season.
+Must pay staff/artists.
+Foundation staff must attend a performance before new orgs can apply.
+Not eligible: arts education focused, presenting orgs, 100% volunteer, amateur groups, one-time events.
 Applicants should confirm final requirements in the official notice before submission.

 The current target date is March 27, 2026.
 Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.